darkweak/souin/README.md

  The cache system sits on top of three providers at the moment.
 It provides an in-memory, redis and Olric cache systems because setting, getting, updating and deleting keys in these providers is as easy as it gets.
  In order to do that, Redis and Olric providers need to be either on the same network as the Souin instance when using docker-compose or over the internet, then it will use by default in-memory to avoid network latency as much as possible.
- Souin will return at first the in-memory response when it gives a non-empty response, then the olric followed by the redis one with same condition, or fallback to the reverse proxy otherwise.
+ Souin will return at first the in-memory response when it gives a non-empty response, then the olric one followed by the redis one with same condition, or fallback to the reverse proxy otherwise.
  Since 1.4.2, Souin supports [Olric](https://github.com/buraksezer/olric) to handle distributed cache.

 ### Cache invalidation
-The cache invalidation is build for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
+The cache invalidation is built for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
 If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request, and the list endpoint will be dropped.
-It works very well with plain [API Platform](https://api-platform.com) integration (not for custom actions at the moment) and CRUD routes.
+It works very well with plain [API Platform](https://api-platform.com) integration (except for custom actions at the moment) and CRUD routes.
-Then it supports invalidation via [Souin API](#souin-api) to invalidate the cache programmatically.
+It also supports invalidation via [Souin API](#souin-api) to invalidate the cache programmatically.

 ## Examples

 ### Træfik container
-[Træfik](https://traefik.io) is a modern reverse-proxy and help you to manage full container architecture projects.
+[Træfik](https://traefik.io) is a modern reverse-proxy which helps you to manage full container architecture projects.

 ```yaml
 # your-traefik-instance/docker-compose.yml